paultrent714/facesjs/README.md

 If you find any of this confusing, feel free to reach out to me for help!
 I would love for someone to help me make better looking faces :)

+## My Additions
+I plan to use this for some other management games I plan to complete

+So far,  I have added a few svgs.
+I also plan on making another feature for tattoos that will be included in the face editor and json.

 ## Credits

 [dumbmatter](https://github.com/dumbmatter) wrote most of the code, [TravisJB89](https://github.com/TravisJB89) made most of the graphics, [Lia Cui](https://liacui.carrd.co/) made most of the female graphics, [gurushida](https://github.com/gurushida) wrote the code to export faces as SVG strings, and [tomkennedy22](https://github.com/tomkennedy22) wrote most of the editor UI code.